AccessATE (Advanced Technological Education): Making Community College Technician Education More Accessible for Everyone

 - Raise awareness of accessibility issues and requirements.

-- Increase understanding of what it means to make deliverables and activities accessible.
+- Increase understanding of what it means to make deliverables and activities accessible and universally designed.

 - Provide guidance toward accessibility solutions and support pathways.